ianvgs/ianvgs/README.md

-- 👋 Hi, I’m @ianvgs
+- 👋 Hi, I’m Ian Guedes
--  I’m interested in music, games and learning.
+-  I’m interested in music, games and languages.
+-  I'v been working as react native developer, having professioanl experience using React, React Native and TSOA(javascript based server).
+-  Currently working with Ruby on rails in a full commerce application.

 -  This git profile is hosting all my personal projects, here you will find some code in Javascript/Typescript, Java and Ruby.
 -  It's been a great journey for me.
 See you soon!